mrdbourke/tensorflow-deep-learning/README.md

   * what will someone leave with after going through this course?

 **Log**
+* 01 Dec 2020 - added notebook 02 (90% polished), start preparing slides for 02
 * 27 Nov 2020 - polished notebook 01, made slides for notebook 01
 * 26 Nov 2020 - polished notebook 00, made slides for notebook 00

 ---
 # Zero to Mastery Deep Learning with TensorFlow (coming soon, stay tuned for updates)
-All of the course materials for the Zero to Mastery Deep Learning with TensorFlow course.
+All of the course materials for the [Zero to Mastery](https://zerotomastery.io/) Deep Learning with TensorFlow course.

 ## TODO - Course structure